ghik/kubernetes-the-harder-way/docs/Installing_Kubernetes_Control_Plane.md

 [Install]
 WantedBy=multi-user.target
 ```

+which defines a service that requires the `network` target to be completed before running, and installs itself
+as a dependency of the `multi-user` target.

 `systemd` is associated with a command line program, `systemctl`, which can be used to reload unit definitions,
 start, stop, restart, inspect services, etc.